nerevu/portfolio-maker/app/pages/about.md

 In 2010 I found Python and fell in love with its simplicity and elegance.
 I soon replaced PHP with it as my language of choice for new script or web development projects.
 Since then, I have used Python extensively for automating basic tasks, data analysis, creating API backends, and rapid web prototyping.

-More recently I have been using a combination of coffeescript/javascript (Nodejs, Backbone, jquery, etc.) and python (Flask) to create offline-capable database (PostgreSQL and MongoDB) or API driven web applications that dynamically respond to any device size (mobile, tablet, laptop, or desktop).
+More recently I have been using a combination of coffeescript/javascript (Nodejs, Backbone, jquery, etc.) and Python (Flask) to create offline-capable database (PostgreSQL and MongoDB) or API driven web applications that dynamically respond to any device size (mobile, tablet, laptop, or desktop).

 ### _Finance/Investing_

 I started investing at the end of 1999 at the age of 17.
-Unknown to me at the time, I couldn't have picked a worse period to begin... this was the beginning of the [market collapse of 2000]().
+Unknown to me at the time, I couldn't have picked a worse period to begin... this was the beginning of the [market collapse of 2000](http://en.wikipedia.org/wiki/Dot-com_bubble).
 I've learned a lot since then and am convinced about the principles of dollar cost averaging, passive index investing, and asset allocation.
 I'm also enamored with hedge funds and in the process of developing an application to unlock the secrets of [replicating their